-The Committee on Climate Change is the independent advisor to Parliament, and the Government, on climate change issues.
+The Committee on Climate Change is the independent adviser to Parliament, and Government, on climate change issues.
 We are established by legislation passed by Parliament and are funded to provide independent advice consistent with the legislation.
 As such, we review existing and emerging evidence on a regular basis.
 The responses to the questions provided below reflect the current available evidence.
 We will review the responses as new evidence is produced.
-If you are aware of evidence we should take into account please get in touch via our ‘Contacts’ page.
+If you are aware of evidence we should take into account please get in touch.

 1) The climate has changed in the past.
 Isn’t this just another natural cycle?

 There are natural cycles, but what we are seeing now is very different.
 The main cycle of global change over the last million years has been in and out of ‘ice ages’, in which Earth’s average surface temperature changed by about 4-7°C. For the last 10,000 years we have been in a warm phase between ice ages, meaning we would expect gradual cooling rather than the rapid further warming seen since 1950.
 The pattern of warming also matches what we expect from our emissions, and does not match that from other natural influences alone such as the Sun.

 Scientists predict the Earth will warm 1.7-5.4°C by the end of this century without concerted efforts to reduce greenhouse gas emissions.
 This pace of global change is far faster than any of the ice age cycles.

 A model is simply a mechanism or tool for using our knowledge to investigate some aspect of the real world.
 Models are used in many areas of science, especially where controlled experiments on the real system are very difficult (such as astronomy, the behaviour of complex molecules and climate science).
 Building, testing and disputing models is a fundamental part of science.
 The inputs to the models are crucial.
 They are based on a range of evidence, including controlled experiments, historical observations and measurements.